myllynen/byteman-automation-tutorial/byteman-automation-tool/README.md

-This page introduces a [Byteman](https://byteman.jboss.org/) automation tool that allows custom, on-the-fly instrumentation and monitoring of _unmodified_ Java applications, and exposing data to any external tool using the standard JMX technology.
+This page introduces a [Byteman](https://byteman.jboss.org/) automation tool that allows custom, on-the-fly instrumentation and monitoring of _unmodified_ Java applications, and exposing the captured data to any external tool using the standard JMX technology.

 Although using _the tool does not necessarily require Byteman knowledge_, it is still recommended to check the